DataDog/integrations-core/mimecast/README.md

 This integration ingests the following logs:

-- Audit
+- Audit : Audit logs allow you to search, review, and export logs regarding account access and configuration changes made by administrators.
-- DLP
+- DLP : Data Loss Prevention (DLP) is a set of practices designed to secure confidential business data as well as detect and head off data loss resulting from breaches and malicious attacks.
-- Rejection
+- Rejection : Rejected messages contain a virus signature, or destined to a recipient that doesn't exist.
+In these instances no email data is accepted by Mimecast, and Rejected messages cannot be retrieved.
-- TTP Attachment
+- TTP Attachment : Targeted Threat Protection(TTP) against attachment is an advanced service, that protects customers from the growing risk of spear phishing and other targeted attacks using email attachments.
-- TTP Impersonation
+- TTP Impersonation : Targeted Threat Protection(TTP) Impersonation Protect helps prevent impersonation attacks by scanning emails in real time for signs of an attack.
-- TTP URL
+- TTP URL : Targeted Threat Protection(TTP) URL Protection is an email security service that rewrites all inbound email links and scans the destination website in real-time when clicked by the user.

 The Mimecast integration seamlessly collects all the above listed logs, channeling them into Datadog for analysis.
 Leveraging the built-in logs pipeline, these logs are parsed and enriched, enabling effortless search and analysis.
-The integration provides insight into audit, dlp, malicious attachments in email, email sent by user as an impersonated identity, phishing email links, and many more through the out-of-the-box dashboards.
+The integration provides insight into audit, DDP, malicious attachments in email, email sent by user as an impersonated identity, phishing email links, and many more through the out-of-the-box dashboards.

 ## Setup